Floral morphology: Orchids

-The androecium is usually formed by one or two stamens (sometimes three), if only one derived from the middle stamen of the ancestral outer whorl and usually with two vestigial staminodes derived from the lateral stamens of an ancestral inner whorl.
-In some subfamilies, as in Apostasioideae or Cypripedioideae, there are two or three fertile stamens.
-When there are two, they have derived from the two lateral stamens of the ancestral inner whorl, and when three, they have originated from the two laterals of the inner whorl and the middle stamen of the outer whorl.
-The androcecium is fused to the style and stigma, which are highly modified, forming a structure known as a column, gynostema or gynostegium.
-The theca of the anthers are arranged in the portion of the gynostema called the clinandrium or androcline.
-The pollen is granular, in tetrads or agglutinated in two to eight soft or hard masses called pollinias.
-These pollinia present a filiform appendage—called caudicula—which is united with a sticky mass—retinaculum or viscidium—on the rostellum, a structure derived from the stigma with the shape of an elongated lobe and which is located on the receptive portion of the stigma.
-The set of pollinia, caudiculae and retinaculae is called pollinarium, which is the transport unit of the pollen during pollination.
+The androecium is usually formed by one or two stamens (sometimes three) - if only one, derived from the middle stamen of the ancestral outer whorl, and usually with two vestigial staminodes derived from the lateral stamens of an ancestral inner whorl.
+In some subfamilies, such as Apostasioideae or Cypripedioideae, there are two or three fertile stamens.
+When there are two, they are derived from the two lateral stamens of the ancestral inner whorl, and when three, they originate from the two laterals of the inner whorl and the middle stamen of the outer whorl.
+The androecium is fused to the style and stigma, which are highly modified, forming a structure known as a column, gynostemium or gynostegium.
+The thecae of the anthers are arranged in the portion of the gynostegium called the clinandrium.
+The pollen is granular, in tetrads or agglutinated in two to eight soft or hard masses called pollinia.
+These pollinia present a filiform appendage—called caudicula—which is united with a sticky mass—retinaculum or viscidium—on the rostellum, a structure derived from the stigma, with the shape of an elongated lobe, which is located on the receptive portion of the stigma.
+The set of pollinia, caudiculae and retinacula is called the pollinarium, which is the transport unit of the pollen during pollination.
 The anthers are longitudinally dehiscent and their connective is often modified into an operculum that covers the anther until pollination.

-The gynoecium consists of three carpels fused together, with the inferior ovary, which may have one locule or three, and numerous ovules (up to millions) of placentation usually parietal, but occasionally axillary placentation.
+The gynoecium consists of three carpels fused together, with the inferior ovary, which may have one locule or three, numerous ovules (up to millions) and usually parietal placentation, though it may be axillary.

 Orchids are, in general, producers of nectar, a substance that they use as a reward for pollinators.
 The nectaries are variable in position and type.
-For example, they are found on the spur of the labellum, or on the apices of the sepals, or on the inner walls of the gynoecium.
-Species that do not produce nectar are autogamous or apomictics, i.e., they do not need pollinators to produce seeds.
+For example, they can be found on the spur of the labellum, on the apices of the sepals, or on the inner walls of the gynoecium.
+Species that do not produce nectar are autogamous or apomictic - they do not need pollinators to produce seeds.